LUMC/kPAL/doc/method.rst

 we can use any metric defined for vectors to calculate the *distance* between two profiles.
 We have implemented two metrics which are the standard Euclidian distance measure and the *multiset* distance measure :eq:`multiset`.
-The last metric is parameterised by a function that reflects the difference between a pair.
-We have implemented two pairwise distance functions :eq:`diffprod` and :eq:`diffsum`.
+The last metric is parameterised by a function that reflects the distance between a pair.
+We have implemented two pairwise distance functions :eq:`pairwise-prod` and :eq:`pairwise-sum`.

 For a multiset :math:`X`, let :math:`S(X)` denote its underlying set.
 For multisets :math:`X, Y` with :math:`S(X), S(Y) \subseteq \{1, 2, \ldots, n\}`